epiforecasts manual

 Everyone:

-- Support the work of other group members and offer help when you feel there is something you can help with.
+• Support the work of other group members and offer help where you can.

-- Contribute constructively to lab meetings, journal clubs, seminars and other group events.
+• Contribute to group meetings and other group events.

-- Be available both in person and via electronic communication, including regular meetings to discuss your work and anything else you would like to discuss.
+• Be available both in person and via electronic communication, including regular meetings to discuss work and anything else group members would like to discuss.

-- Provide a broad perspective on your work within the context of the group and the general direction of science.
+• Provide a broad perspective on work within the context of the group and the general direction of science.

-- Help you identify the next step in your career, whether inside or outside academia, and support you towards it.
+• Help identify next career steps, whether inside or outside academia, and provide support towards them.

-- Identify training opportunities and conferences and support you in making the most of them.
+• Identify training opportunities and conferences and support group members in making the most of them.

-- Point out grant and fellowship opportunities to you and support you in applying to appropriate ones.
+• Point out grant and fellowship opportunities and support applications to appropriate ones.

-- Care for your mental and physical well-being, and prioritise it above anything else.
+• Care for group members’ mental and physical well-being, and prioritise it above anything else.

 Publications